data-space/kaggle-zillow/README.md

-# Zillow Project - Data Lab
+# Zillow Project - Data Lab at Bentley University

 This page collects links to
 - info about Kaggle Zillow competition